KeremP/NomicCDSApplication/README.md

 # NomicCDSApplication

+## How to run
+`make build` will build a docker container for both the FastAPI backend and NextJS frontend.
+`make run` will start both instances.
+App can be found at http://127.0.0.1:3000

 ## Nomic Discord Dashboard built for the Community Data Scientist role @ NomicAI.
 Features:
 - Weekly user growth chart w/ external events (based on tweets from @nomicAI's twitter) annotated.